 The floorboards will need to be taken up, supported with ply lining and a floor former with built-in gradients installed.
 The floor formers are lightweight but they are efficiently designed to carry the weight of the tiles.
 They have one or two way falls built in, which slope to a linear drain positioned in the floor, or next to the wall.
 A four-way fall can be achieved with the use of a square drain, offset or in the centre of the former.

-Wet Room Solid Floor Build Up
+Installing A Wet Room On A Solid Floor

 In a new build, the wet room drainage systems are installed into the floor prior to the screed being laid.
 This is to create the required gradient needed for the wet room floor.
 A retro-fit wet room will require the old screed to be removed in the designated shower area to allow the new drainage system and screed to be installed with the required drainage falls.
 It is also possible to remove the screed within the shower area to allow the drainage outlet to be fitted, self-levelling latex to be poured, and a floor former installed on top.
 This will form the wet room gradient.